Functional Adaptive Double-Sparsity Estimator for Functional Linear Regression Model with Multiple Functional Covariates: Simulation

 \subsection{Tuning Parameter Effects}

-Figure \ref{fig:beta1.est.tune} shows how the FadDoS estimator of $\beta_{1}(t)$ is affected by tuning parameters.
-Similar results are observed for $\beta_{2}(t)$ and displayed in Figure S2.
-An increase in the local sparsity parameter $\lambda_{1}$ can lead to stronger penalization on adjacent nonzero estimates and yield wider locally sparse subintervals, which can provide flexibility in the control of local sparseness.
-Moreover, the global sparsity parameter $\lambda_{2}$ primarily administers the overall sparseness of the functional estimates, thereby achieving functional variable selection.
-As the roughness penalty is embedded in the functional $\ell_{1,2}$ penalty, $\lambda_{2}$ is also involved in smoothness control, same as the smoothing parameter $\varphi$, which measures the total curvature and ensures smoothness.
+Figure \ref{fig:varying_paras} shows the effect of tuning parameters $\lambda_{1}$ and $\lambda_{2}$ on the behavior of the FadDoS estimator by controlling the strength of penalization.
+Increasing $\lambda_{1}$ and $\lambda_{2}$ shrink $\hat{\beta}_{1}(t)$ in zero subregion and all $\hat{\beta}_{j}(t)$, $j=3,\dots,10$ towards zero, while the procedure delivers exactly the opposite results regarding nonzero subregions of $\hat{\beta}_{1}(t)$and $\hat{\beta}_{2}(t)$.
+Thus, they provide an elastic-net-like estimation balancing zero and nonzero regions of coefficient functions.
 Table \ref{table: varying_paras} further provides quantitative evaluation of tuning parameter effects.
-It is not surprising that FadDoS shrinks $\hat{\beta}_{1}(t)$ in zero subregion and all $\hat{\beta}_{j}(t)$, $j=3,\dots,10$ towards zero by increasing $\lambda_{1}$ and $\lambda_{2}$, while the procedure delivers exactly the opposite results regarding nonzero subregions of $\hat{\beta}_{1}(t)$and $\hat{\beta}_{2}(t)$.
-The combination of $\lambda_{1}$ and $\lambda_{2}$ provides an elastic-net-like estimation balancing zero and nonzero regions of coefficient functions.
-Thus the minimization of PMSE and ISE are produced under the trade-off between local and global sparsity parameters.
+The minimization of PMSE is achieved under the trade-off between local and global sparsity parameters.
+Moreover, the global sparsity parameter $\lambda_{2}$ primarily administers the overall sparseness of the functional estimates, thereby achieving functional variable selection by successfully identifying all zero coefficient functions.
+Further discussion of the effect and choice of $\varphi$ can be found in the supplementary materials.